Drupal 8 End-of-Life and Support: What’s Next?

 4. Check if you have any deprecated code on your site and fix/remove it.

+Even though the migration from Drupal 8 to later versions is relatively straightforward, you may still encounter roadblocks or obstacles that slow down the process.
 Our website professionals at Kanopi are experts in Drupal planning and development and can aid you in your migration journey.